Hydropneumatic suspension: Working fluid

-Citroën quickly realized that standard brake fluid was not ideally suited to high pressure hydraulics, and developed a special red-coloured hydraulic fluid named LHS (Liquide Hydraulique Synthétique), which they used from 1954 to 1967.
+Citroën quickly realized that standard brake fluid was not ideally suited to high-pressure hydraulics, and developed a special red-coloured hydraulic fluid named Liquide Hydraulique Synthétique (LHS), which they used from 1954 to 1967.
 The chief problem with LHS was that it absorbed moisture and dust from the air, which caused corrosion in the system.
 Most hydraulic brake systems are sealed from the outside air by a rubber diaphragm in the reservoir filler cap, but the Citroën system had to be vented to allow the fluid level in the reservoir to rise and fall, thus it was not hermetically sealed.
 Consequently, each time the suspension would rise, the fluid level in the reservoir dropped, drawing in fresh moisture-laden air.
 The large surface of the fluid in the reservoir readily absorbed moisture.
 Since the system recirculates fluid continually through the reservoir, all the fluid was repeatedly exposed to the air and its moisture content.